esilkensen/yaml/README.md

 racket-yaml
 ===========

-A YAML parser for Racket.
+A YAML parser for Racket ported from PyYAML (http://pyyaml.org).